ZXC - Asymmetric Lossless Compression Built for Ultra-Fast Decode

 • Level 3, 4 (Balanced): A strong middle-ground offering efficient compression speed and a ratio superior to LZ4.

-• Level 5 (Compact): The best choice for Embedded, Firmware, or Archival.
+• Level 5 (Compact): A good choice for Embedded and Firmware.
 Better compression than LZ4 and significantly faster decoding than Zstd.

 Block Size Tuning